Identifying issues with your computer can be frustrating – but can you fix the VGA light on a motherboard?

 Conclusion

-It’s likely due to an incompatible graphic card or a loose connection (poorly seated graphic card), which you can quickly resolve.
+There are many reasons why the VGA light on your dashboard might be showing.
+It’s likely due to an incompatible graphic card or a loose connection (poorly seated graphic card), which you can quickly resolve by inspecting the PCIE port.

 After performing one of the fixes highlighted, reset your computer’s graphic drivers manually; the problem should then be resolved.